NikitaHello/tiktok_autouploader/README.md

 --------------------------------------
 ### Installation

-Donwload repository as a .zip archive directly from repository page
+Donwload repository as a .zip archive directly from this github repository page.

 OR